Estimated reading time: 5 minutes

 Congratulations!
 You just completed your heating, ventilation, air conditioning, and cooling (HVAC) training program.
 All of that class time and field training is about to pay off for you.

 HVAC careers continue to be steady employment in California’s job market.
 Jobs for HVAC professionals are expected to grow 15 percent from 2016 to 2026.
 This rate is much faster than the average for all other occupations.
 With all of this good news, you may be asking yourself if starting an HVAC business is the right move for you.

-You’re in luck: here’s a guide on how to start an HVAC business and set your career dreams in motion.
-The industry is looking for hard working professionals like you to keep our homes and businesses comfortable.
+You’re in luck: here’s a guide on starting an HVAC business and setting your career dreams in motion.
+The industry is looking for hard-working professionals like you to keep our homes and businesses comfortable.

 Starting an HVAC Business

 If your goal is to work for yourself, here are some first steps to launching your company.

 Before you can launch your HVAC business, all HVAC technicians have to have a federal Section 608 Technician certification.
 The US Environmental Protection Agency (EPA) manages this certification program.
 There are four certification categories under EPA Section 608 that you have to pass: